A conversation with New York-based artist and ceremonialist Georgia Wall.

 N: I think before that I said – eulogy – when we first emailed, and then… Did I just say exorcism?
-Yeah I guess that makes sense, since I don’t have the evidence that it has passed on, as I would have to, for a eulogy.
+Yeah… I guess that makes sense, since I don’t have the evidence that it has passed on, maybe a eulogy isn’t quite right.
 It’s still here.

 GW: You should think about what you would like to call it, and I can be a witness to that maybe.
 In my ceremony process, I like to listen to what arises and that helps me to create the composition, because if I am too involved it is all my ideas and theories.
 And I like to stay in the position of more of a witness.
 We don’t have to prepare anything.
 I would like for us to just arrive and see what happens in the moment, as a process.

 The ceremony “to counter capitalism” took place on 7/7/2020, made in conversation between Georgia and I, and in a concert with several people in different locations globally joining us on the day at the time convenient to them (not synced).